konulmammadova/docker-crash-course/README.md

 (```-v /app``` -> /app in the container)

-Note: It's a bit lon-winded way of creating new container with these commands, but in the following lesson we will use easier way of doing this by using docker compose.
+Note: It's a bit long-winded way of creating new container with these commands, but in the following lesson we will use easier way of doing this by using docker compose.

 # lesson-11